What is the difference between a vial and an ampoule?

 ampoules, no matter how beneficial to medicine, aren’t without their shortfalls, and they’re as follows:

 InfectionPatients may also be at risk of getting microbial infections due to the chemicals involved in packaging the ampoule.
-Of course, there are measures you can use to sterilize your ampules, but it doesn’t take away the fact that this risk exists, does it?